SreedeviRajavelu/textadventuregame/README.md

 gcc bar_graph.o pbPlots.o supportLib.o -lm -o bar_graph -lregex
 gcc gamefile.o pbPlots.o supportLib.o -lm -o inventory_graph -lregex

+Argument after -o is for name of executable to be run

 ## Information from make.sh file on how to compile and run scripts for plotting of graphs